 To help you get a clearer grasp of the key points, we've compiled some Optiver OA high-frequency question types and response strategies:

-- Small games category: reaction time, attention switching, number tracking
+- Mini-games: reaction time, attention switching, number tracking

-BrainCog and Human Benchmark are recommended for practicing basic reactions. - Math problems: probabilistic expectations (dice/cards/arrangements), combinatorial problems, dynamic programming (paths/backpacks/probabilistic superposition)
+Suggest BrainCog, Human Benchmark to practice basic reactions! - Math problems: probabilistic expectations (dice/cards/arrangements), combinatorial problems, dynamic programming (paths/backpacks/probabilistic superposition)

-Master state compression/movement optimization techniques and don't be too slow on problems - Computational/numerical simulation: accuracy, rounding error, matrix state change
+Proficiency in state compression / dynamic optimization techniques, don't be too slow on the problems! - Computational/numerical simulation: accuracy, rounding errors, matrix state changes

 Focus on boundary judgment, abnormal input handling

-- Reasoning and sorting out math problems: One-on-one explanation of probability/DP/expectation type of questions to open up the idea of doing questions
+- Mathematical question reasoning and combing: probability/DP/expectation type of questions one-on-one explanation, to open up the idea of doing questions

-- Take-home Program Technical Support: Modeling ideas, code implementation structure, and defense ideas for the whole process of assistance
+- Take-home project technical support: modeling ideas, code implementation structure, defense ideas, full process assistance

-- VO Interview Assistant: Logic disassembly, language paraphrase, technical explanation expression simulation, so that you can say, speak clearly
+- VO Interview Assist: Logical disassembly, language paraphrase, technical explanation expression simulation, so that you can say, speak clearly

 If you're also preparing for an OA, technical interview, or take-home assignment at Optiver, feel free to private message us for a one-on-one packet and personalized coaching advice.